What is a Baker’s cyst?

 - The cyst can burst and cause bruising in the lower leg.

-- The cyst might actually be a tumor or artery aneurysm.
-It is important to get the right diagnosis from a medical professional.
+- If it doesn’t go away, the cyst might actually be a tumor or artery aneurysm.
+It is important to get the right diagnosis from a medical professional in this case.

 Can a Baker’s cyst be prevented?

 You can best prevent a Baker’s cyst by preventing knee injuries.
 Here are some ways you can prevent an injury to the knee:

 - Use the balls of your feet to turn instead of your knees.

 - Warm up properly before you exercise and cool down afterwards.

 - When you get a knee injury, stop and immediately take care of the knee.
 See a doctor if it does not improve quickly.

 Better Health Channel.